tonnylitao/awesome-swift-tips/TheDaoOfProtocol/README.md

 ```
 ---
 ## Keyboard observer
-We had written too much repeated willshow or willhide observers in controller. `Protocol Extension` support a good solution to solve this problem.
+We had written too much repeated willshow or willhide observers in controller. `Protocol Extension` supports a good solution to solve this problem.

-#### 1. add protocol for class
+#### 1. create keyboard protocol, but it's only for class.
 ```swift
 protocol KeyboardShowAndHideProtocol: class {
     func addKeyboardObservers(_ block:((height: CGFloat, duration: Double) -> Void)?)